 - Curb-Stomp Battle: A very nasty series of those, where Mexican side was routinely getting the short end of the stick.
 If the battle involved navy, it could hardly even qualify as fight.

-- Didn't See That Coming: It was only after the war everyone realised Arizona and New Mexico are absolutely useless for plantations (or any contemporary agriculture for that matter), while all the South was having big hopes to spread there with cotton.
+- Didn't See That Coming: It was only after the war everyone fully realised Arizona and New Mexico are absolutely useless for plantations (or any contemporary agriculture for that matter), while all the South was having big hopes to spread there with cotton.

 - Divided We Fall: In the same time, Mexico was busy dealing with a rebellion in Yucatan, since Maya population wasn't even considered citizens.
 Sizable part of Mexican military was tied out there, making it all that easier for American invasion.